November 5, 2021 | Barb Carr

 5 Things You Didn’t Know About Investigation Interviews

 1. Building rapport is one of the most effective ways to build trust with a witness.
-Investing five or ten minutes building rapport at the beginning of the interview will dramatically improve the quantity and quality of information you can gather from a witness.
+Investing five or ten minutes in building rapport at the beginning of the interview will dramatically improve the quantity and quality of information you can gather from a witness.

 2. You can’t tell whether someone is lying or not from body language, but understanding body language will help you discern whether or not the witness feels comfortable or uncomfortable with his/her statement.
 Noticing these body language cues will help you guide the interview effectively.